AndyXMB/openhab2-addons/addons/binding/org.openhab.binding.tivo/README.md

 * Commands to each of the channels (except 'Custom Command') do not need to include the command keyword only the action/parameter.
 So to change channel simply post/send the number of the channel **without** SETCH or  FORCECH.
 * Custom Command is provided to allow the testing of any commands not documented within the official documentation.
 In this instance the COMMAND and any parameters must be sent as a single string.
 * Keyboard commands must currently be issued one character at a time to the item (this is how the natively supports these command).
+* To send multiple copies of the same Keyboard command, append a asterisk with the number of repeats required e.g. NUM2*4 would send the number 2 four times.
+This is useful for performing searches where the number characters can only be accessed by pressing the keys multiple times in rapid succession i.e. each key press cycles through characters A, B, C, 2.
+See the search script below for an example of this in action.
 * Special characters must also be changed to the appropriate command e.g. the comma symbol( ,) must not be sent it should be replaced by 'COMMA'.